 The Department offers both half and full-time graduate teaching assistantships.
 These usually include half or full-time tuition scholarships.
-Faculty who have received external funding offer research assistantships.
+Faculty who have received internal or external funding often offer research assistantships.
 Students interested in financial aid should apply directly to the Department.
 Additionally, the School of Human Environmental Sciences awards scholarships each year.
 Application forms are available from the Office of Student Services, College of Human Environmental Sciences, Erikson Hall.